sapcc/hermescli/README.md

       --action string           filter events by an action -h, --help                    help for list
-      --initiator-name string   filter events by an initiator name --outcome string          filter events by an outcome --sort strings            Supported sort keys include time, observer_type, target_type, target_id, initiator_type, initiator_id, outcome and action.
-                                Each sort key may also include a direction suffix.
-                                Supported directions are :asc for ascending and :desc for descending.
-                                Can be specified multiple times.
+      --initiator-name string   filter events by an initiator name --limit int               limit an amount of events in output --outcome string          filter events by an outcome --sort strings            supported sort keys include time, observer_type, target_type, target_id, initiator_type, initiator_id, outcome and action each sort key may also include a direction suffix supported directions are ":asc" for ascending and ":desc" for descending can be specified multiple times
       --source string           filter events by a source --target-type string      filter events by a target type --time string             filter events by time